 You can access Snapchat user conversion data in real time directly at the SDK level using deferred deep linking.

-The Snapchat conversion data includes parameters such as af_dp, af_adset and af_channel, which enable you to deep link and serve customized content, based on the user's engagement with your ad in Snapchat.
+The Snapchat conversion data includes the af_dp parameter, which enables you to deep link and serve customized content, based on the user's engagement with your ad in Snapchat.

 Setting up Snapchat for agencies

 Agency Snapchat attribution setup is similar to that of the advertiser.